DreadHeadHippy/7-Ply/README.md

 # 7-Ply Discord Bot

-A **100% plug-and-play** Discord bot for skateboarding communities!
+A **premium Discord bot** for skateboarding communities!
 Features a comprehensive ranking system, skateboard commands, and community engagement tools.
-No hardcoded configuration required - works on any Discord server with a simple setup command.
+Professionally hosted and maintained for reliable 24/7 performance.

 ## ✨ Key Features